Mėnuo Juodaragis: History

-In 2011 Mėnuo Juodaragis returned to Lake Zarasas and the 12th festival was dedicated to sutartinės, Lithuanian ancient polyphonic singing.
-The theme of the 13th festival in 2012 was birds and aviation and it was once again organized in Lake Zarasas.
+In 2011 Mėnuo Juodaragis returned to Zarasas and the 12th festival was dedicated to sutartinės, Lithuanian ancient polyphonic singing.
+The theme of the 13th festival in 2012 was birds and aviation and it was once again organized on an island in Zarasas.
 An air balloon race was held during the festival, as well as a nighttime balloon parade.

 The 14th Mėnuo Juodaragis was dedicated to Latvians, the other surviving Baltic people, and the unity of Baltic people, featuring an extensive list of Latvian bands, such as Iļģi, Auļi, Skyforger, Vilki, Grodi and Dzelzs Vilks, as well as Latvian artisans and lecturers.